lumin-suneet/code-quality-playground/README.md

-# Commit Linting Example
+# Code Quality Playground

-An example repo to demonstrate commit linting in the terminal using git hooks and conventional commit syntax
+An example repo to demonstrate various aspects of code quality tooling:

+-   Commit linting in the terminal using git hooks and conventional commit syntax.
+-   unit test and front-end tests with vitest (to be completed).
+-   automated test codegen, e2e/integration tests and cross browser testing with playwright (to be completed).

 ## Run Locally